 Starting a project from scratch, renovating or tearing down an old building?
 Did you check for asbestos?
-C&D waste needs to be separate from your regular waste because it is bulky, creating air pockets in our landfill and taking up valuable space.
+C&D waste needs to be separated from your regular waste because it's bulky, creating air pockets in our landfill and taking up valuable space.
 The Whitehorse Waste Management Facility accepts C&D waste separately from other materials including asbestos, clean wood, cardboard and metals.
 Unsorted loads mixed with C&D are subject to higher tipping fees.

 Since 2000 C&D waste has grown over 300%, likely due to increased housing developments.